top of page

 • Blue lips, pauses in breathing, or extreme sleepiness.

-• Dehydration signs—very few wet diapers, dry mouth, no tears when crying.
+• Signs of dehydration—very few wet diapers, dry mouth, no tears when crying.

 • Fever in any infant under 3 months old.